sylabs/singularity-userdocs/singularity_and_docker.rst

 -  ``--net / -n`` creates a new network namespace, abstracting the container networking from the host.

--  ``--userns / -u`` runs the container unprivileged, inside a user namespace and avoiding setuid setup code.
-This prevents executing SIF images directly.
-They will be extracted to a directory sandbox.
+-  ``--userns / -u`` runs the container unprivileged, inside a user namespace and avoiding {Singularity}'s setuid setup code.
+By default, SIF container images will be extracted to disk, as mounting the container filesystem from the SIF requires privilege.
+An experimental ``--sif-fuse`` flag can be used to perform a mount with ``squashfuse`` instead, if it is available on your system.

 -  ``--uts`` creates a new UTS namespace, which allows a different hostname and/or NIS domain for the container.